Education and children who have experienced trauma

 Children who have experienced trauma do not deliberately set out to be disruptive.
 It is the impact of the trauma on the child, emotionally and developmentally, that can lead to pain based behaviours.

-Talk to your care team if you need extra support.
+Reach out to the team at Learning Without Barriers if you need extra support.